-The 25-mile Boise River Greenbelt is one of Boise's most beloved parks.
-The tree-lined pathway follows the river through the heart of the city and provides scenic views, wildlife habitat and pedestrian access to many of the city's popular riverside parks.
-The Greenbelt also serves as an alternative transportation route for commuters.
+The Boise River Greenbelt is one of Boise's most beloved parks.
+The 25-mile tree-lined pathway follows the north and south sides of the Boise River through the heart of the city and provides scenic views, wildlife habitat and pedestrian access to many of Boise’s popular riverside parks.
+The "Ribbon of Jewels" is a series of parks located along the Greenbelt.

 Hours of Operation

-Boise River Greenbelt is open from sunrise to sunset.
+The Boise River Greenbelt is open from sunrise to sunset each day.

-If you are interested in learning more about birding in Idaho, visit Idaho Birding Trail website.
+If you are interested in learning more about birding in Idaho, visit the Idaho Birding Trail website.

 The Boise River is an incredible destination for fishing and there are a variety of access points along the Greenbelt.
 Wondering where else to fish in Boise ponds?
 The Idaho Department of Fish & Game stocks several ponds in Boise parks.
 For the stocking schedule, visit the Idaho Fish & Game stocking information website.